yshaikh06/Build-Anything/README.md

 http://n8n-agent-yusuf.northcentralus.azurecontainer.io:5678
 (link may vary depending on your name/region upon azure deplorment)

 The one caveat to this is that you will need to import your locally done project (Download it and file upload to the cloud).
-Secondly, you will need to reconfigure the API instances and establish valid credentials for the "Message a Model" node and Gmail node, but other than that, your workflow should be visibile to the public!
+Secondly, you will need to reconfigure the API instances and establish valid credentials for the "Message a Model" node and Gmail node, but other than that, your workflow should be deployed to the cloud!

 ### Conclusions/Final Thoughts